jwdev42/imdb2mkvtags/docs/manual.md

 ###### fullcredits=*bool*

 Additionally scrapes IMDB's fullcredits page for the given movie if enabled.
 Disabled by default.
+Only scrapes the 50 most relevant tags as IMDB does not make the full dataset available in the html document anymore.

 ###### jsonld=*bool*